lemniskett/archbox/README.md

 mount
 ```
 make sure there's no mounted Archbox directories and then delete the Arch Linux directory.
-### Entering chroot enviroment
+### Entering chroot environment
 To enter chroot, do :
 ```
 archbox --enter
 ```
-### Executing commands in chroot enviroment
+### Executing commands in chroot environment
-To execute commands inside chroot enviroment, do :
+To execute commands inside chroot environment, do :
 ```
 archbox <command>
 ```